 New York: Random House, 1957

-First edition, first printing.
-The true first issue, with 200/200 on the front flap of the dust jacket, boards flat rather than glazed, and the Beginner's Book Series not mentioned on the back cover.
+First edition.
+First printing and first issue, with 200/200 on the front flap of the dust jacket, boards flat rather than glazed, and the Beginner's Book Series not mentioned on the back cover.
 A subtle Christmas gift inscription on the first free endpaper, dated the year of publication.
 A bookshop sticker to the rear pastedown, from Hudson's of Detroit.
+The boards fine.
 The slightest handling creases to a couple of pages only.
-Otherwise, internally flawless, with the boards fine as well.
-The unclipped dust jacket near fine, with a bit of rubbing to the rear panel and possible evidence of only the slightest restoration at the tip of the spine and at the top corner of the front panel.
+Otherwise, internally flawless.
+The unclipped dust jacket near fine, just with a bit of rubbing to the rear panel.
+The jacket fundamentally unrestored, but with possible evidence of tiny color touch ups at a couple of tips.
 The book that would make Dr. Seuss famous, and have a lasting influence on children's literature and primary education in general.
 Over 11 million copies have been printed.
-The original first issue is scarce, and because nearly every copy was thoroughly enjoyed by its young owner, examples usually survive only with considerable damage.
-Yet the present example appears unread, and is in uncommonly beautiful condition.
+Very few examples of the original first issue survive in such beautiful, unread condition.